During the 1960s era of the free-spirited hippies, young adults protested much of what stood for the establishment.

 While people had already been using cannabis for generations by the time the sixties rolled around, the hippie movement brought pot out of the closet once and for all.
 Although the drug was illegal, it was also used regularly by many of the era’s adolescents and young adults as they began to reject the morals and norms of their parents.
 In fact, many of these youths avoided drinking in favour of marijuana because drinking was something uncool that their parents did.

 In addition to cannabis, the free love era popularized LSD and other mind-altering drugs that could take the user to a different level of consciousness.
 Many hippies tried psychedelics to understand themselves better and heal old psychological wounds under the guidance of “The Psychedelic Experience,” a 1964 book written by psychologists Timothy Leary, Ralph Metzner, and Richard Alpert.
 After the publication of their book, which discussed the therapeutic benefits of using LSD, the use of psychedelics skyrocketed.

-Another popular drug fad in the 60s were what Marjorie called “uppers”.
-The main drug in this category was speed, but cocaine and similar drugs were also increasingly used..
-Both speed and coke have the ability to make the user stay awake for hours on end, and many who use it report feeling more focused.
-Though these drugs were not as popular as marijuana and LSD, they still were used often to extend parties to the wee hours of the morning.
-In the hippie culture of the 1960s, people were encouraged to “live free”, and part of this meant the ability to be open and willing to try pretty much anything.
+Also called uppers, stimulants were another popular choice as the summer of love approached.
+Speed, cocaine, and other stimulants make the user stay awake for hours on end, leaving many users feeling more focused.
+Though these drugs were not as popular as marijuana and LSD, they still were often used to extend parties to the wee hours of the morning.
+In the hippie culture of the 1960s, people were encouraged to “live free,” and part of this meant the ability to be open and willing to try pretty much anything.